Homay0118/DDL_demo/Readme.txt

 (2) If you use our codes we request that you cite the paper [J. Yin, H. Zhu, D. Yuan, T. Xue, Sparse Representation over Discriminative Dictionary for Stereo Matching, PR]

-(3) Platform: Matlab 2010+ with C Compiler
+(3) Platform: Windows/Matlab 2010+ with C Compiler

 Usage:

-* Download stereo pairs from http://vision.middlebury.edu/stereo/data/ for training and test.
-Remember to change the data paths if necessary.
+* Download stereo pairs from http://vision.middlebury.edu/stereo/data/ into "MiddEval2", "MiddEval3", and "MiddEval3GT", respectively.

 * Dictionary Learning is in the folder "training"
  - folders "all15","first8","last7" are used to save the corresponding training samples and learned dictionaries.